ahmadnab/rag-qa-system/tests/README.md

+# Note : There were couple of issue while automating the entire RAG autmation flow through API, that's why I've used the UI approach and have validated the API's separately.
+I've had a great deal of help from AI while crating this automation suite and have learned a lot in this process.
+I've documented all the learnings in a separate document.

 # RAG Application Test Suite

 This test suite provides comprehensive end-to-end testing for the RAG (Retrieval-Augmented Generation) application using Playwright with Allure reporting.